 For various reasons, when children receive inconsistent caregiving, they may not develop healthy bonds.
 This can adversely affect emotional relationships and mental health conditions in both childhood and adulthood.
 There is no quick, complete fix for disturbances of attachment.
 However, with proper support and a skillful therapist, it is possible to develop positive, healthy relationships.

 - Secure attachment: This is the ideal selective attachment bond, where a strong sense of trust is formed between the child and the primary or familiar caregiver, leading to better relationship and mental health outcomes over the longer-term.

 - Insecure attachment: The selective attachment bond between caregiver and child has not been established; the child does not trust that their needs will be met.

 The Diagnostic and Statistical Manual for Mental Disorders (DSM 5) recognizes two types of attachment disorders.
 These are diagnosed during childhood, where a child has experienced extremes of insufficient care.

 - Reactive Attachment Disorder (RAD) is characterized by emotionally withdrawn behavior.

-- Disinhibited Social Engagement Disorder (DSED) is characterized by over-familiar social behavior.
+- Disinhibited Social Engagement Disorder (DSED) or Disinhibited Attachment Disorder, is characterized by over-familiar social behavior.
 Normal social boundaries are overstepped without regard for safety.

-While there are no formal diagnoses for attachment issues in adults, the effects of the attachment style formed in childhood can be seen in adulthood.
-For example, adults may continue to have difficulty with close relationships or experience codependency.
-Or, they may struggle with symptoms of anxiety, depression or other mental health challenges.
-It’s equally important for adults and children to receive help.
+While there are no formal diagnostic guidelines for attachment disorders in adults, the effects of the attachment bond formed in childhood can be seen in adulthood.
+For example, adults may continue to have difficulty with romantic relationships or experience codependency.
+Or they may struggle with symptoms of emotional disorders like anxiety, depression or other mental health challenges.
+It's equally important for adults and children to receive help.

 A number of different situations can lead to an increased likelihood of developing an attachment issue.
 Children are at increased risk if: